xllee07/musa-geocloud-assm02/README.md

     (
-        parcel_address text,  -- The address of the parcel stop_name text,  -- The name of the bus stop distance double precision  -- The distance apart in meters )
+        parcel_address text,  -- The address of the parcel stop_name text,  -- The name of the bus stop distance numeric  -- The distance apart in meters, rounded to two decimals )
     ```